I was your princess, you my knight.

 A curtain fell and I stood without warning

 on a white, snow-covered forest path.

 Still holding her hand, yet

-As the last breath drawn by my beloved.
+As the final breath drawn by my beloved.

-my aching heart as she took my other hand as well.
+my aching heart as she took my other hand.

 leading deeper into the woods.